-$^{16}$ A descriptive comparison finds that tracts with over 50 percent of Black (Hispanic) residents receive 17.7 (15.6) fewer million dollars per year or about 126 (53) fewer thousand dollars per loan than their non-Black (non-Hispanic) areas.
+To contextualize these results, Appendix Figure A.9 shows the distribution of the Black, Hispanic, and poor population in census tracts between 2011 and 2017.
+All distributions are skewed to the right, which means that most neighborhoods have little Black and Hispanic population, though a sizable number of tracts are mostly composed of these groups.
+A descriptive comparison finds that tracts with over 50 percent of Black (Hispanic) residents receive 17.7 (15.6) million dollars per year, or about 126 (53) thousand dollars per loan, less than their non-Black (non-Hispanic) areas.